scanoss/ado-code-scan/OVERVIEW.md

-# Azure DevOps Code Scan Task
+# SCANOSS Code Scan Task
 The SCANOSS Code Scan task enhances your software development process by automatically scanning your code for security vulnerabilities and license compliance with configurable policies.

 ## Usage